Gardner-BinfLab/Avoidance-v2/README.md

 This means, the model can generate similar sequences in the neighbourhood of the training sequences.
 However, similarity doesn't gurantee equal expression and thus the generated sequences need to be checked.

-Also, note that for a model trained on highly expressed sequences, upon increasing number of hidden states, it seems to start giving higher scores to "unknown" sequences, with higher expressions as well, while giving lower scores to those "unknown" sequences with poor  expressions.

 Example use case: